 If you’re joining a spouse, child, or parent living legally in Germany, you may apply for a family reunification visa based on family ties.

-Health insurance is mandatory for all residents in Germany, including expats.
+Health insurance is mandatory for all residents in Germany, including US expats.
 You must show proof of insurance when applying for your visa and residence permit.

 There are three main options: